ViralTexts/gtr-clusters/clusters/18751023-sn84038126-ACanadianPhrase.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-over twenty.”

-“That might lie a wise taw.
-“I can&#x27;t go to Lansin’,” he went on,
-•but you kin help me.
-Put it in your
-iapei—git up an excitement about it.
-iVill you do this!
-Look at me, boy—
-ook me all over!
-See how I ve suffered!
-See how hot my head is 1”
-“I’ll help you all I can.”
-“Do!
-Write to him!
-Write to him
-five times a day!
-I&#x27;m goin&#x27; hum to meet
-her, and he pounded around and sassed
-and jawed, but it’ I know you re gettin
-a law through I’ll go to the grave feclin’
-good!”
-And he put on his mittens, took up his
-cane and was gone.—Detroit I1 re/ 1 re/9.
 That&#x27;s What I’ve Been Telling Emily.
 Canada’s bright and sensible Governor­
 General, Lord Dufferin, lias given to tin